 pledge

-other businesses with the same problem back the concept with monthly commitments. when the threshold is reached, a cell forms.
+other businesses with the same problem back the concept with monthly commitments. when pledges reach the board-set threshold, the project is approved.

 own